https-famous/Quiz-app/README.md

 # Quiz-app
-Quiz app made with html, css and javascript
+Quiz app made with html, css and javascript language